Psychology Internship Description

 - Educational Objectives Examples [DOCX]

 - Consider the local organizations described in this link.
 You are welcome to suggest other local options as well.

 - Past Internship Experiences described by ASU Psychology Majors

 Consider the statewide opportunities described in these links for Internship training, including

 Internships can be completed in the summer, either locally in the Boone area, or elsewhere at a suitable agency.
-Summer internships will also need to include at least 120 hours on site for 2 credits.
-Summer interns do Not need to match the summer session class schedule.
+Summer internships will also need to include at least 120 hours on-site for 3 credits.
+Summer interns do not need to match the summer session class schedule.
 Generally, interns can start mid-May, or later and end as late as mid-August.
 Start and stop dates are flexible to accommodate students and the site.
-Summer interns should plan to spend at least 2 months on site, rather than a briefer more condensed experience.
-Summer interns will also need to pay for 2 credits of summer tuition.
+Summer interns should plan to spend at least 8 weeks on-site, rather than a briefer more condensed experience.
+Summer interns will also need to pay for 3 credits of summer tuition.

 Funding for Internship: Hatch Scholarship